 Further testimony to these attributes is the lack of evolution of the seahorse’s body style.
 They have remained with this body style without change since their inception.
 Content to be who they are, and not feeling the need to change – these are a few profound lessons the seahorse provides us.

-However, along with a resistence to change, and a carefree approach to progress, the seahorse can be a symbol of inflexibilty or stubborness.
+However, along with a resistance to change, and a carefree approach to progress, the seahorse can be a symbol of inflexibility or stubbornness.
 To wit, the seahorse wraps its tail around the nearest object in order to anchor itself in turbulent waters.
 This is a lesson to be persistent in our goals, but be mindful that we are not too inflexible or stubborn in our achieving them.

 A unique aspect of the seahorse is that the male is impregnated by the female and carries the offspring to term.
 This is a message of sharing the load in the home, and gaining perspective of both sides (genders) of an argument or situation.

 The seahorse has a boney exoskeleton which is a message of protection.
 Often when the seahorse comes to us it is a sign that we either need protection from our external circumstances, or we are building walls that aren’t needed.
 Their armor-bodies are a sign that sometimes we might need to let our guard down – or perhaps we are leaving ourselves too open to get hurt.

 Lastly among the long list of the symbolic meaning of the seahorse and its lessons is the idea of perception.
 The eyesight of the seahorse is incredibly sharp, and each eye moves independently.
 We take this as a symbolic message of perception and awareness of those around us and our situations.
 When we are lost or confused, the seahorse asks us to take a good look around – not just with our physical eyes but with our spiritual eyes in order to get a better perspective of the situations.